uerten/Disaster-Response-Pipeline/README.md

 ## Project Motivation <a name="motivation"></a>

-Second project of Udacity Data Science Nanodegree Program.
+This project initiates the web app which processes the text messages during disaster in order to classify messages into several categories.
+Then they can be send to the responsible teams.
 Three main topics are covered in this project:
 1. Create ETL pipeline to extract, clean, tokenize and load data to ML pipeline
 2. Create ML pipeline to extract feature with estimator and transformer and build ML model.
 Optimize hyper-parameters with GridSearch
 3. Build a Flask web app to display results